-To help sustain staff commitment and motivation during change efforts, Peterson explained, school and teacher leaders can use from being 'employed' to being a teacher ceremonies, informal or formal, to connect school improvement to core values.
+To help sustain staff commitment and motivation during change efforts, Peterson explained, school and teacher leaders can use ceremonies, informal or formal, to connect school improvement to core values.
 "They can tell stories of how a program has served kids or talk about the history of innovation in the school, connecting the core values to a school's history and change efforts," said Peterson.